Interview: Sustainable Mobility in Rennes

 20/08/2023

-#UniversityofPécs #RENNES #EDUC-SHARE #MOBILITY #INTERNSHIP
+#UniversityofPécs #RennesUniversity #EDUC-SHARE #Mobility #INTERNSHIP

 The article was created within the H2020 EDUC-SHARE project framework (Working Package 8 "Dissemination and communication”, Task 8.2 “Internships for student journalists in genuinely scientific environment”).